RavenDave's Dozen & Then Some (Revised : 7/2/2021) - Some of the Best Tubes in History are Available Right Now!!! REVISED AGAIN~!!! And again...

 Similar tube types with the same level of manufacture and quality control during past wartime eras - only varying in intensity and quality thereof are:

-Group A personality: (#1 thru #7) Warm, full, round, punchy and bold.
+Group A personality: The Wonderful Warm British! (#1 thru #7) Warm, full, round, punchy and bold.
 These tubes are some of the best ever made in the history of glass.
 Huge presence with a still open and separated character.
-The British character supreme - often explained as "Like dressing in a warm tweed jacket with a nice warm cap, overlooking the British moors on a crisp cool morning right before full sunrise" Bundle up with the UK's best of the best.
+The British character supreme - often explained like this, (see Brent Jesse) "Like dressing in a warm tweed jacket with a nice warm cap, maybe with an old ivory & Oak pipe, overlooking the British moors on a crisp cool morning right before full sunrise" Bundle up with the UK's best of the best.
+Mullard, Brimar, Marconi... all very British.

-Combo E Personality: Following directly behind the USA black plates are the gray plate USA made tubes.
+Combo E Personality: The USA Gray Plates Following directly behind the USA black plates are the gray plate USA made tubes.
 These are less audiophile quality overall, but still can be very very good when teamed up with some of the USA, British, Amperex or German tubes.
-These tubes sometimes tend to be a bit grainy and less delineated overall, but of course there are exceptions.
+These tubes sometimes tend to be a tiny bit grainy sometimes and sometimes can be a bit less delineated overall than anything German, but of course there are exceptions.
 There are actually quite a few exceptions, but far too many to list right now.

 I just know that putting GE gray plates behind RCA black plates for instance can be really nice.
 But you have to wonder why almost all of these are lower in price.
 In my opinion and experience, this is exactly why.
 NOW!!!!!
 Some of these gray plate tubes are real sleepers!!!
 This is a very important note, because some GE gray plates have silver plates sandwiched in between those gray plates.
 When you see this - it is probably not a real GE... it is a MULLARD!
 These Mullards are going to be GREAT!
 So I am warning you... rules like this are made to be broken, so stay wary and look closely!
 When in doubt... email me with pictures and be patient.